romenrg/romenrg.github.com/source/_posts/2015-09-28-why-asking-developers-for-time-estimates-in-software-projects-is-a-terrible-idea-and-how-to-bypass-it-with-scrum.markdown

 ###2.3.
 Keep effort-based estimates time-independent

-Even though in Agile Methodologies time estimates are usually replaced by effort points (using scales such as Fibonacci or t-shirt sizes), some managers simply establish a link from those points or sizes to "their equivalent" in time, and they usually do that publicly, which means that everybody goes back to time estimates; thus ruining the whole thing again and making developers hate agile too (even though what they hate is a bad implementation of agile methodologies). <em>The key of using an effort-based system for story points is precisely to keep estimates separated from time</em>.
+Even though agile implementations usually replace time estimates by effort points (using scales such as Fibonacci or t-shirt sizes), some managers simply establish a link from those points or sizes to "their equivalent" in time.
+They usually do that publicly, which means that everybody goes back to time estimates, thus ruining the whole thing again and making developers hate agile too (even though what they hate is a bad implementation of agile frameworks). <em>The key of using an effort-based system for story points is precisely to keep estimates separated from time</em>.
 The relative "effort" of a task is a much easier concept to analyze for developers, especially when comparing the different User Stories of a project.

 ###2.4.
 In the first few sprints Team Velocity and Capacity are yet unknown

 When planning a sprint, the team will pick User Stories from the top of the backlog until they consider it is enough work for the sprint.
 Then, during the sprint review you will discover whether all user stories were completed as expected or if there were some changes (e.g. the team was not able to complete all the user stories, or by constrast, all stories were completed early and some more were added to the sprint).

-As you will see, in the first few sprints there is usually some error when comparing what the team planned to achieve and what it did actually achieve.
-However, this error will become smaller and smaller over time, achieving a constant speed or Team Velocity (measured in story-points per sprint).
+As you will see, in the first few sprints there are usually some differences when comparing what the team planned to achieve and what it did actually achieve.
+However, this error tends to become smaller and smaller over time, achieving a similar Team Velocity in every sprint (measured in story-points completed per sprint).

 At this stage it is important to mention that having a fair [Definition of Done](https://www.scrumalliance.org/community/articles/2008/september/what-is-definition-of-done-\(dod\)) is key to success, although it is beyond the scope of this article.

 ###2.5 After a few sprints you will be able to accurately estimate release dates, based on Team Velocity

-Once a few sprints have passed you will realize that, if story-points estimates are kept consistent, the team usually achieves a similar number of story points per sprint.
+Once a few sprints have passed you will realize that, if story-point estimates are kept consistent, the team usually achieves a similar number of story points per sprint.

 Since you are doing your job of keeping the backlog updated, prioritized and estimated in story points by the development team, you will able to forecast when a particular story will be finished.

 <em>An **example** will make it clearer:</em>

 Let’s say the Development Team completes <em>50 points per sprint</em> and <em>each sprint takes 15 days</em>.
-If you want to know when will a particular User Story be finished, all you need to do is to count the number of story points that are above it, plus its story points.
+If you want to know when will a particular User Story be finished, all you need to do is to count the number of story points that are above it, plus its own story points.
 Let’s say <em>User Story X has 160 points above and it has 8 points itself</em>.
 This means that it will be finished in 168 story points.
-Since in each sprint the team is completing approximately 50 points and since team estimates are consistent, the story you are looking for will be finished in 4 sprints time, <em>which means 2 months.</em>
+Since in each sprint the team is completing approximately 50 points and since team estimates are consistent, the story you are looking for will be finished in about 4 sprints time, <em>which means 2 months.</em>

 The same process can be applied to know when will the whole project be finished, just taking the last User Story you have in the backlog for the calculations explained before.

 ## Conclusion

-With this management approach you will get really accurate time estimates without asking for them; you will keep team morale high, avoid burnout and improve productivity.
+Although there is no silver bullet in software estimation, with this management approach you will get time estimates without asking for them; you will keep team morale high, avoid burnout and improve productivity.
 Besides, you will be able to automatically forecast the impact of changes in the timing of the project.

-This solution contributes to improve business-engineering relationship and trust; improve software quality and reduce costs in the long-run.
-Besides, if you involve customers in the process, customer relationships and trust may improve considerably; making it easier for both parties to deal with change, preventing many deadline-related conflicts.
+This solution contributes to improve business-engineering relationship, improve software quality and reduce costs in the long-run.
+Besides, if you involve customers in the process, customer understanding and trust may improve considerably, making it easier for both parties to deal with change, preventing many deadline-related conflicts.

 Now, join the conversation: How do you deal with time estimates in your company?